Smith Electric Vehicles: London taxi

 LTI and Smith produced the TX4E, an all-electric version of LTI's TX4 black taxicab.
 Smith built the first 10 TX4Es as part of the UK government's Ultra Low Carbon Vehicle Demonstrator Programme.

 The vehicles were not commercially successful, and the practicality of an electric taxi has been disputed.
 According to Licensed Taxi Drivers' Association general secretary Bob Oddy, "Only about 40 percent of London cabbies will be able to work a full eight-hour shift on a 100-mile charge."

 Ampere

 The Smith Ampere was based on the Ford Transit Connect chassis.
 Smith produced a European prototype in 2008 and a US version the following year, after Smith US signed an agreement with Ford Motor Company in February 2009.
 The van was to be assembled for the North American market in the former Trans World Airlines maintenance hangar at Kansas City International Airport, and in the UK for the European market.
-That month, Smith US announced that it would join Humvee manufacturer AM General to produce a prototype electric delivery vehicle for the United States Postal Service.
-The company terminated its agreement with Ford in November of that year.
+In October 2009, Smith US announced that it would join Humvee manufacturer AM General to produce a prototype electric delivery vehicle for the United States Postal Service.
+The company terminated its agreement with Ford and in October 2009, Ford partnered with Azure Dynamics instead.